“Go green” and visit these lush landscapes

 Located near Dumfries, just across the border from England, this private garden has over 30 acres made up of overlapping landscapes include spiraling, rolling landforms and terraces; large mounds of earth encircled by paths; abstract sculptures; fences and architectural works fashioned of metal, wood and stone; and prolific water features.
 Influenced by Chinese garden philosophy, mathematics and science, the landscapes are meant to encourage contemplation and speculation through metaphors designed to engage the senses and a connection to nature and the universe.
 Gardens, bridges, lakes and structures bearing fascinating names like DNA Garden (a geometric kitchen garden pieced into six sections: five for each of the human senses and the sixth representing intuition); The Garden of Taking Leave of Your Senses (woods filled with noisy crows); and Heaven-Hell (a garden depicting good and evil, birth and life) each provoke deliberation.
 Contemplate the Universe Cascade (25 jumps of steps representing the universe unfolding) and ponder sculptures like Comet Bridge.
 If you’ve exhausted your speculative capabilities, simply gaze on the rhododendrons and take in the beauty of spring’s vibrant colors.
 A local pipe band is on hand for the occasion.

-The garden usually opens on the first Sunday of May, from 12p.m. to 5p.m.
-To see it, you must plan your journey around the day and arrive early, as local roads become clogged.
-If you need extra incentive to go, the £6 admission price (about $9 U.S.) benefits Maggie’s Cancer Caring Centers.
+The garden usually opens on the first Sunday of May.
+To see it, you should plan your journey around the day and arrive early, as local roads become clogged.
+If you need extra incentive to go, the admission price benefits Maggie’s Cancer Caring Centers.
 Jenck’s wife Maggie died of cancer in 1995.
-For more information on Scotland’s Gardens, visit: www.scotlandsgardens.org
+For more information on Scotland’s Gardens, visit: scotlandsgardens.org